Good News which is also True News

 both in this world and in the world to come… (Aboth 6:7)

-The Holy One, blessed is he, was minded to grant merit to Israel; therefore hath he multiplied for them the law and commandments, as it is written, It pleased the Lord for his righteousness’ sake to magnify the law and make it honourable’ (Makkot 3.16).
+The Holy One, blessed is he, was minded to grant merit to Israel; therefore hath he multiplied for them the law and commandments, make it honourable’ (Makkot 3.16).

 This asserts that ‘life’ (i.e., eternal life) and ‘merit’ flow from the law.
 Clearly this is not a grace-based approach that is the narrative of the Old Testament.
 Between the Testaments the notion of grace and of God’s sovereign choice had been lost and replaced by a plethora of ‘works of the law’ that became self-centred, merit attracting.